Modelling of planar germanium hole qubits in electric and magnetic fields

-The effect of strain in the Ge well in between the SiGe laysers is described by the Pikus-Bir Hamiltonian (see appendix).
-Assuming uniaxial strain ($\epsilon_{xy}=\epsilon_{xz}=\epsilon_{yz}=0$) the strain operators become a constant in the different materials.
+The effect of strain in the Ge well in between the SiGe layers is described by the Bir-Pikus Hamiltonian (see Methods).
+We assume uniaxial strain ($\epsilon_{xy}=\epsilon_{xz}=\epsilon_{yz}=0$), such that the strain operators become a constant in the different materials.
 This allows us to describe the effect of strain and an applied electric field in the $z$-direction using the following potential